1 - 2

 FATMAP difficulty grade

-Less than an hour from Ellijay or Chatsworth, Emery Creek Falls is a beautiful hike through historic logging areas leading to a two-part waterfall deep in the forest.
+Less than an hour from Ellijay or Chatsworth, Emery Creek Falls is a beautiful trail run through historic logging areas leading to a large two-part waterfall.

 Several river access points near the trailhead make it a popular summer swimming hole as well.